PatrickLQuirk/Module_1_Challenge/README.md

 * CSS

 ## Contribution
-Website created by Horiseon, with help from Patrick Quirk.
+Original code from Horiseon.
+Refactored by Patrick Quirk